handsontable/hyperformula/docs/guide/custom-functions.md

 Aliases are available since the <Badge text="v0.4.0" vertical="middle"/> version.

-If you want to include aliases (multiple names to a single implemented function) inside the plugin, you can do this with the static `aliases` property.
+If you want to include aliases (multiple names to a single implemented function) inside the plugin, you can do this with the static `aliases` property, which maps the aliases' IDs to the functions' IDs.

-The property is keyed with aliases IDs, and with values being aliased functions IDs.

 ```javascript
 CountHF.implementedFunctions = {